This post may include affiliate links. Thank you for your support.

 Reheating instructions

-This pork tenderloin with apple compote will put you on a momentary break from all-things-pumpkin!
+This pork tenderloin recipe with apples will put you on a momentary break from all-things-pumpkin!
 But seriously, it’s too good to skip over, so grab a few tenderloins, and let’s get cleaning and cooking!

 Cheyanne